katholt/srst2/README.md

 ### Sourcing suitable gene databases

-To get started, we have provided a resistance gene database (`data/ARGannot_r3.fasta`) and code (`database_clustering/`) to extract virulence factors for a genus of interest from the Virulence Factor DB (detailed instructions below).
+To get started, we have provided databases for resistance genes, plasmid genes, and serotyping for E. coli and Group B Streptococcus (see [Preformatted databases for specialist typing with SRST2](https://github.com/katholt/srst2#preformatted-databases-for-specialist-typing-with-srst2); and code (`database_clustering/`) to extract virulence factors for a genus of interest from the Virulence Factor DB (detailed instructions below).

 If you want to use your own database of allele sequences, with the reporting behaviour described, you will need to assign your sequences to clusters and use this header format.
 To facilitate this, use the scripts provided in the database_clustering directory provided with SRST2, and follow the instructions below.